Kapejos12/Kapejos12/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Secret React project
+- 🔭 I’m currently working on Secret Flutter project
-- 🌱 I’m currently learning React and React Native
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...